oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

 3. The Save as Dialog box opens.
 Navigate to the location in your system where you want to save the notebook.
 The notebook is saved in your local folder as a `.json` file.

-## Collaborate by Using Oracle Machine Learning Templates
+## Task 3: Collaborate by Using Oracle Machine Learning Templates

 You can share a notebook by saving an existing notebook as a template in My Library or in Shared location in Oracle Machine Learning Notebook.
 To save a notebook as a template: